Skip to main content

 • Virtual-only races with no in-person component

-• Races under 50 participants where personal outreach works fine
+• Races under 50 participants where a shared text thread works fine

-Meanwhile, spectators snap hundreds of photos that runners would love to see.
-Those photos end up scattered across Instagram stories, private text threads, and camera rolls that never get shared.
+Meanwhile, runners and spectators take plenty of photos people would love to see later.
+Those images end up scattered across Instagram stories, private text threads, and camera rolls that never make it back to the organizer.

 How QR photo sharing works at races